 Making Cents Of This Data

 Now, unless you’re looking to reduce carbon emissions, your primary concern when it comes to energy usage is probably not the nominal wattage statistics.
 Rather, you’re likely concerned about dollars and cents.
 In the state of Arizona, electricity costs an average of 12.8 cents per kilowatt-hour which is stems from the warm climate and poor air quality in Phoenix and other cities in Arizona.
 With this piece of information, calculating your energy costs is fairly easy.
 Simply divide your watt per hour estimate by 1000 and then multiply the result by 12.8 cents for every hour your air conditioner actually runs.

 That last part is important as air conditioners don’t run consistently for hours on end.
 Rather, AC cycles on and off as needed.
 Calculating the usage per hour your air conditioner is set to the ‘on’ position will give you an artificially-high number since most air conditioners run for cycles of 15 minutes as infrequently as twice hourly.
 All factors considered, Arizona residents spend an average of $400 annually on air conditioning.

-Keep in mind that these are Arizona-specific figures based on average air conditioner energy usage and electricity costs.
+It is important to note that these average air conditioner energy consumption and energy costs are specific and therefore can affect the average electric bill in Arizona, for those who have air conditioning, heating or both.
 The exact numbers will differ depending on where you live.
 Numbers in states like Arizona, Nevada, and New Mexico are nearly double what people in cooler states pay, according to federal energy statistics.

 Factors That Affect Air Conditioner Electricity Usage